The Scalpers Edge

 Scalping is mentally taxing, requires a significant time investment, and demands a robust discipline.

-Additionally, traders need to be wary of the costs, as spreads and commissions can quickly add up.
+Additionally, traders need to be wary of the costs, as the bid ask spread costs and commissions can quickly add up.
+On a minute chart (or other low time frame), this can play out within seconds, demanding rapid decision-making.

 Despite these challenges, it can be a decent edge.
 If you can crack the downsides, the upsides are potentially worthwhile.